Hiring and Onboarding Non-English Speaking Employees: Tips for Success

 - Essential job functions and requirements

-- Required language proficiency levels (only if essential for the position)
+- Required language proficiency levels only if they're tied to job performance

 - Safety requirements and expectations